About me

 Third-person bios

-• Jess Scully is an advocate for citizen participation and civic imagination.
-She has served as Deputy Lord Mayor of Sydney, on the Board of Parents for Climate, and on Women for Election’s Political Advisory Board.
+Jess Scully champions radical imagination for systemic transformation.
+She is currently Executive Director of RadicalxChange and has served as Deputy Lord Mayor of Sydney, on the Board of Parents for Climate, and on Women for Election’s Political Advisory Board.
 She offers solutions to the climate and inequality crises in book, Glimpses of Utopia: Real Ideas for a Fairer World.

 Headshots